citronalco/ansible-xmpp-server/README.md

 Ansible >= 2.10 is required.
 1. Make sure you can log in on the server as root, without having to type in a password.
 (Use SSH Public Key authentication.)
 1. Rename the file `hosts.example` to `hosts`, edit it and set your server's hostname and IP address
-1. In directory `host_vars` rename the file `xmpp.example.com` to your server's hostname and set your preferences in that file
+1. In directory `host_vars` rename the file `xmpp.example.com` to your server's hostname, set your preferences in that file and create the required DNS entries as shown in that file.
 1. Execute `ansible-playbook -i hosts xmpp.yml` to start the installation.\
 You can use the option  `--diff` to see in detail what Ansible does on your server, and/or `--check` for a dry-run.

+#### Final step:
+Copy the TLS certificate and keys for each XMPP domain(s) into /etc/prosody/certs/<domainname/ (cert file: "fullchain.pem", key file: "privkey.pem") and restart Prosody with `systemctl restart prosody`